 Instead for every question you are asked, ask, “What do you think, and why?” or “What do you suggest, and why?”

 #5 – Managers Develop Subordinates, Leaders Develop Leaders

 Managers fear being replaced by other team members, and therefore, prefer to keep a position of authority and power over them.

 This is understandable fear, but unfortunately, it’s a misguided thought process as a leader.

 It’s been said that success without a successor is failure.
 If you’re running a team or a business that cannot operate without you, you’re failing.
-You should be able to take that 1 to 2 week vacation, or even that 6 month to 1 year sabbatical with perfect confidence that your business will not just function, but thrive.
+You should be able to take that 1 to 2-week vacation, or even that 6 months to 1 year sabbatical with perfect confidence that your business will not just function, but thrive.